 Photo Gallery: Bishop celebrates Feast of the Sacred Heart in Trenton church

-“The Sacred Heart of Jesus, the feast of a love that never tires, never withdraws, never gives up on us,” Bishop O’Connell said.
-“The Sacred Heart is not just an image on our walls.
-It is the beating heart of God, revealed in the humanity of Jesus, burning with mercy for every person here.
+Reflecting on the meaning of the parish’s namesake and the enduring love symbolized by the Sacred Heart of Jesus the Bishop said, “The Sacred Heart is not just an image on our walls.
+It is the beating heart of God, revealed in the humanity of Jesus, burning with mercy for every person here.”

 part of a Flag Day observance, the flags will be given to clients who receive assistance from